 Opening Times: Thursday to Sunday 13:00–18:00

-The works comprising the exhibition Zijn naam was Austerlitz/Austerlitz was his name originate from the following collections: Laurent Fiévet (France), Edgard F. Grima (France), G + W (The Netherlands), Joseph Kouli (France), Reyn van der Lugt (The Netherlands), plancius art collection (The Netherlands), Alexander Ramselaar (The Netherlands), Family Servais (Belgium), Veys-Verhaevert (Belgium) along with other collections that wish to remain anonymous.
+The works comprising Zijn naam was Austerlitz/Austerlitz was his name originate from the following collections: Laurent Fiévet (France), Edgard F. Grima (France), G+W (the Netherlands), Joseph Kouli (France), Reyn van der Lugt (the Netherlands), plancius art collection, (the Netherlands), Alexander Ramselaar (the Netherlands), Family Servais (Belgium), Veys-Verhaevert (Belgium) along with other collections that wish to remain anonymous.